 - Create a new Squarespace account and get started!

 Final Thoughts on Squarespace 7.1 vs 7.0

 Take a deep breath.
 There’s a lot of information to digest here, and we have just raised more questions for you.
 Remember, moving your website from 7.0 to 7.1 is a process.
 No one expects you to do this overnight.
 In fact, no one else needs to determine the timeline for this move other than you.

-Or, if you’re ready to give your website a serious boost and have the time and resources to hire a Squarespace Professional, our Aligned Authority Thought Leader package would be a great fit.
+Or, if you’re ready to give your website a serious boost and have the time and resources to hire a Squarespace professional, we occasionally take on new website design clients—and can make a great recommendation if we’re not available.
 Reach out to us to learn more if you’re interested!

 Key Takeaways About Migrating to Squarespace 7.1

 - It’s been three years since Squarespace launched version 7.1, and for many, it’s past time to move your website to the new version.